emilyriederer/website/content/post/causal-design-patterns/index.md

 Domain knowledge is essential to validating the assumptions.
 Unlike other forms of inference (e.g. a basic linear regression), many of the assumptions we discussed for the methods above cannot be computational or visually assessed (e.g. not like the quintessential residual or QQ plots).
 Instead, assumptions rely largely and careful attention to detail combined with intuition and background knowledge from one's domain.
 This means causal inference should necessarily be a human-in-the-loop activity.

 Finally, a solid grasp of probabilistic reasoning and understanding of these methods is also critical.
 As many of the resources I link below discuss at length, it's easy to do causal inference wrong.
-For example, attempting to control for the wrong variables can sometimes *induce* correlations and cause biases instead of eliminating them.[^12]
+For example, attempting to control for the wrong variables can sometimes *induce* correlations and cause biases instead of eliminating them.[^13]

 Learn More
 ----------

 The point of this post is not to teach any one method of causal inference but to help raise awareness for basic causal questions, data requirements, and analysis designs which one might be able to use in the wild.
 There's a plethora of fantastic resources available to learn more about the specific implementation of these or other methods.
-Please check out my companion [research roundup post](/post/resource-roundup-causal/) for links to many free books, courses, talks, tutorials, and more.
+Please check out my companion [resource roundup post](/post/resource-roundup-causal/) for links to many free books, courses, talks, tutorials, and more.

 [^1]: A concept popularized by the 1994 book *Design Patterns: Elements of Reusable Object-Oriented Software*.
 See more on [Wikipedia](https://en.wikipedia.org/wiki/Design_Patterns)

 [^2]: Regarding opportunity costs, however, [multi-armed bandits](https://multithreaded.stitchfix.com/blog/2020/08/05/bandits/) can help balance this opportunity cost by deciding when to "explore versus exploit"

+[^3]: Specifically, we *should* consider these endpoints.
+Notoriously, short-term tests can be superficially rosy due to a novelty effect

-[^3]: You may see this called "exogeneity" in the economics literature
+[^4]: You may see this called "exogeneity" in the economics literature

-[^4]: What is "similarity"?
+[^5]: What is "similarity"?
 Without going into too much detail, we're specifically concerned here about characteristics of an individual that affect both their likelihood to receive the treatment of interest **and** affect the outcome of interest

-[^5]: On one hand, we might think this would reduce abandoned baskets; on the other hand, it might decrease browsing
+[^6]: On one hand, we might think this would reduce abandoned baskets; on the other hand, it might decrease browsing

-[^6]: Heuristically, you can think of it as a type of "dimensionality reduction" based on *relevance* instead of *variance*.
+[^7]: Heuristically, you can think of it as a type of "dimensionality reduction" based on *relevance* instead of *variance*.

-[^7]: See previous footnote on "similarity".
+[^8]: See previous footnote on "similarity".

-[^8]: Note that we are modeling whether or not they *receive* treatment - not if they *respond* to it.
+[^9]: Note that we are modeling whether or not they *receive* treatment - not if they *respond* to it.
 This may seem unintuitive since we *know* whether or not they received treatment, but you can intuitively think of it as modeling how similar various untreated observation are to treated ones

-[^9]: This is often called the positivity assumption
+[^10]: This is often called the positivity assumption

-[^10]: Intuitively, you can think of this as canceling out the probability of being untreated (the actual state) and replacing it with the probability of receiving treatment (the target state) in the same way one converts 60 inches to feet by multiplying by (1 foot / 12 inches).
+[^11]: Intuitively, you can think of this as canceling out the probability of being untreated (the actual state) and replacing it with the probability of receiving treatment (the target state) in the same way one converts 60 inches to feet by multiplying by (1 foot / 12 inches).

-[^11]: I promised I wouldn't get into the math and formulas in the post, but here's a short numerical illustration of how this works.
+[^12]: I promised I wouldn't get into the math and formulas in the post, but here's a short numerical illustration of how this works.
 Suppose we have two groups A and B. A has 30 treated individuals and 20 untreated individuals, so the true propensity score is 60% (30/50).
 B has 10 treated individuals and 40 untreated individuals so the true propensity score is 20% (10/50).
 Thus, Group A accounts for 75% (30/40) of the treated group and 33% (20/60) of the untreated group.
 If the distinction between Group A and Group B suggests different performance on the outcome of interest, this imbalance would skew our comparison between the treated and untreated.
 Following our formula, the weight to apply to the untreated Group A population is 3/2 (0.6/0.4) and the weight to apply to the untreated Group B population is 1/4 (0.2/0.8).
 When we weight average our untreated group then, the weight on Group A in the untreated group is (20 \* 3/2) / ( 20\*3/2 + 40\*1/4) = 30 / 40 = 3/4 = 75%.
 And voila!
 Now the distribution is the same as in the treated group.
 In reality, we would apply propensity scores instead to situations with *multiple* and *continuous* factors effecting the propensity score (not just "Groups A and B"), but a univariate and discrete example can make it easier to see what is happening.

-[^12]: For more here, look for references to "collider bias" in the linked resources, such as [this section](https://mixtape.scunning.com/ch2.html#colliding) of *Causal Inference: the Mixtape*.
+[^13]: For more here, look for references to "collider bias" in the linked resources, such as [this section](https://mixtape.scunning.com/ch2.html#colliding) of *Causal Inference: the Mixtape*.